mikestecker/craft-guest-entries-honeypot/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “Contact Form Honeypot”.
+Go to the Plugin Store in your project’s Control Panel and search for “Guest Entries Honeypot”.
 Then click on the “Install” button in its modal window.

 #### With Composer